axil/blog/content/software/ctrl_v_in_cmd_exe.rst

 #. run it

+You can disable it:

-PS Disable using the tray icon, or add '#NoTrayIcon' to the top of the script and disable by killing 'AutoHotkey' process in the Task manager
+* using the tray icon, *or (if you don't like the tray icon)*,

+* add '#NoTrayIcon' to the top of the script and then disable by killing 'AutoHotkey.exe' process in the Task manager

-PPS apply at startup using Start->Programs->Startup
+Apply at startup using Start->Programs->Startup

 ----------